FLIF-hub/node-flif/README.md

 # node-flif

+* * *

+# NOTE READY FOR USE YET
+### Star & Watch for updates

+* * *

 A Node wrapper for the FLIF executable.

 FLIF is a lossless image format designed with the web in mind.
 It has lots of great features.
 To learn more about the format go to [FLIF.info](http://flif.info).

 This library is for a node module that wraps around a native executable for your platform.
 That executable performs the actions of encoding or decoding FLIF files.

 Eventually you will be able to `npm install` this module.

-## TO-DO List

-* [x] Do builds for each version of FLIF.exe (Win/Lin/OSX).
-* [ ] Create a simple wrapper that allows passing in a parameter object that will abstract out the native executable switches.
-* [ ] Create API documentation
-* [ ] Add it to the NPM registry once functional.

 * * *